Cyton Radios Programming Tutorial

 NOTE FOR LINUX USERS

 Linux users will need to have the program wine installed in order to continue.
-There is a dependency for the arduino code that requires the running RFDLoader.exe
+There is a dependency for the Arduino code that requires running RFDLoader.exe

 - Navigate to the /hardware/arduino/RFduino folder